osrf/gazebo_tutorials/build_world/tutorial.md

     $ mkdir ~/build_world_tutorial; cd ~/build_world_tutorial
     ~~~

-1. Start up gazebo, and you should a world with just a ground plane.
+1. Start up gazebo, and you should see a world with just a ground plane.

     ~~~
     $ gazebo